waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Jumping to lower floor to reset.
     - Heading West to find the return path (likely x=0 or x=1).
   - **Plan:**
+    1. **Action:** Press "Down" to jump the ledge at (20, 24) to reach (20, 25).
-    1. Walk West to (11, 25).
+    2. Walk West to (11, 25).
-    2. Continue West to x=1.
+    3. Continue West to x=1.
-    3. Head North to finding the starting area or the "North Path".
+    4. Head North to finding the starting area or the "North Path".

 # Tile Mechanics
 - **FLOOR:** Walkable.